August 23, 2021

 National Nordic Museum

-reopened on September 4 and is open Wednesday-Sunday.
-Located in the nearby Ballard neighborhood in a new, architecturally stunning building, it is dedicated to the history of the area’s Nordic immigrants.
+The National Nordic Museum, located in the nearby Ballard neighborhood in a new, architecturally stunning building, it is dedicated to the history of the area’s Nordic immigrants.
+It is open Wednesday-Sunday.

 Seattle Japanese Garden